tmagalhaes1985/tmagalhaes1985.github.io/mdwiki/pages/about.md

   - Provide Technical Leadership on the team of Analysts and Technicians;
   - Knowledge transfer to the team;
   - Support management in identifying gaps and opportunities for improvement;
-  - Design, implementation and support for VMware Software Defined Datacenter solutio...
-See more
+  - Design, implementation and support for VMware Software Defined Datacenter solutions.

 - Network Administrator, Lan Designers (Oct 2008 – Jul 2010)
   - Responsible for all Server build processes and procedures;